 - Have a blood sugar imbalance and feel faint when you don’t eat

 Therefore, some of the cons due to hormonal imbalances brought on by intermittent fasting in women may also lead to:

 - Irregular periods (or complete loss of period)

 - Metabolic stress

 - Fertility issues

 This doesn’t mean women can’t practice or reap the benefits of intermittent fasting.
 We’ve explained all you need to know about intermittent fasting for women in great details here.

-Adding a few windows of intermittent fasting to your routine can help break weight loss plateaus and allow you to reach your health goals quicker.
-However, it’s a method that’s meant to complement a healthy diet and lifestyle, as no dietary protocol can replace the benefits of eating whole, unprocessed foods.
+Adding a few windows of intermittent fasting to your routine can complement a health conscientious diet and lifestyle.
+However, no dietary protocol can replace the benefits of eating whole, unprocessed foods.